matija2209/obrtnik-na-spletu-v1/docs/tenant-specific-configurations.md

 The recommended and supported approach is to:
 1. Define your configurations (Navbar, Footer, etc.) as regular Payload **Collections** instead of Globals.
 2. Instruct the `@payloadcms/plugin-multi-tenant` to treat these specific collections as "global" for each tenant by using the `isGlobal: true` flag in the plugin's configuration.

+**This is a crucial detail that is not always emphasized in the code or docs, so make sure you don't miss it!**

 Here's how: